Episodic memory

 World beliefs

 The entity maintains a set of beliefs about the world — things it treats as true, uncertain, or sourced from experience.
 Beliefs are not facts the developer programs in; they form through conversation and observation.
+Each belief has:- Confidence — how certain the entity is (0.0–1.0)

 - Source — where the belief came from (conversation, observation, inference)